PrismarineJS/mineflayer/doc/api.md

 #### bot.players

-List of people playing the game.
+Map of username to people playing the game.
 A player looks like this:

 ```js
 {